tarwn/lessthandot-hugo/blogs/content/posts/2008-11-17-proactive-deadlock-notifications.md

 Before I show you how to get SQL Server emailing you when there are problems like deadlock events, we should talk about the trace flags themselves.
 In simple terms trace flags are used to change the way SQL Server behaves.
 You can alter the way you start your database server, log events and configuration changes that you want to be a normal behavior that may not be an option to set permanently.

-To set a trace flag I still use the DBCC command of “DBCC TRACEON”.
+To set a trace flag I still use the DBCC command of "DBCC TRACEON".

 Example:

 ```sql
 DBCC TRACEON (3605,1204,1222,-1)
 ```
 That is the manual way, but you can also set trace flags to start in the startup options of SQL Server by using the -T switch.
-So if I wanted 1204 to be turned on every time I restart my database server, I would use a “-T1204” in the startup options.
+So if I wanted 1204 to be turned on every time I restart my database server, I would use a "-T1204" in the startup options.

 If you're curious to see, if you're running any trace flags, you can call a TRACESTATUS by passing in -1 as the trace flag like this